fardeenKhadri/DARSHAN/README.md

 **5. Configure Hardware Components:**

 The DARSHAN system integrates hardware components for haptic feedback.
-Ensure the following:
+Ensure the following:

 - **Arduino Setup:** Connect the Arduino microcontroller to your system.
-Upload the firmware located in the `ESP_Arduino_code` directory using the Arduino IDE.
+Upload the firmware located in the `ESP_Arduino_code` directory using the Arduino IDE.

-- **Sensor Integration:** Attach the required sensors (e.g., depth sensors, cameras) as specified in the project's documentation or schematics.
+- **Sensor Integration:** Attach the required sensors (e.g., depth sensors, cameras) as specified in the project's documentation or schematics.

 **6. Run the Main Application:**

-With the environment set up and hardware configured:
+With the environment set up and hardware configured:

 ```bash